-Set in 1990-1991, Harry meets long-time friends Ron Weasley (Rupert Grint) and Hermione Granger (Emma Watson) and even encounters the franchises main villain Lord Voldemort for the first time.
+Set in 1990-1991, Harry gets invited to Hogwarts by Dumbledore, meets long-time friends Ron Weasley (Rupert Grint) and Hermione Granger (Emma Watson), and even encounters the franchise’s main villain Lord Voldemort for the first time.
 The movie sets up Harry’s story perfectly and introduces viewers to the secret Wizarding World.

 Harry Potter and the Chamber of Secrets (2002)